What is Data Loss Prevention? | A Complete Guide to DLP Security

 Challenges in Implementing Data Loss Prevention

-Implementing a comprehensive data loss prevention strategy is easier said than done.
+Implementing a comprehensive data security management strategy is easier said than done.
 One of the biggest challenges is the scale of modern business networks.
 With vast amounts of data being accessed from potentially tens of thousands of endpoints – many of which may be invisible to IT teams – it can be hugely challenging to bring networks under control.

 Another issue is striking the right balance between security and usability.
-While tools such as encryption, access management and anti data exfiltration technology are vital, care must be taken not to disrupt day-to-day operations.,
+While tools such as encryption, access management and anti data exfiltration technology are vital, care must be taken not to disrupt day-to-day operations through issues like false positives or overly restrictive policies.

 Best Practices for Effective Data Loss Prevention